medavox/articles/musings on life.md

 happiness does not preclude productivity
 write your own story and fuck what you 'should' do.
 get a real job, not some dead-end office shit

+Be:-

+boring but practical/simple yet awesome
+LIVE your principles
+substance over style
+Knight in Sour Armor